cjswosunwoo/Sunwoo.github.io/README.md

-# Your blog
+# Sunwoo's blog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This blog consists my learning process of information theory and deep learning.
+I will further edit this section as my blog structure gets organized.